-- 1. Turn the ignition key to RUN. - 2.
+- 1. Turn the ignition key to ON. - 2.
 Press the power door unlock control three times. - 3.
-Turn the ignition key from RUN to OFF. - 4.
+Turn the ignition key from ON to OFF. - 4.
 Press the power door unlock control three times. - 5.
-Turn the ignition back to RUN.
-The horn will chirp. - 6.
-Press the unlock control, then press the lock control.
-The horn will chirp once if autolock was deactivated or twice (one short and one long chirp) if autolock was activated. - 7.
+Turn the ignition back to ON.
+The horn will chirp.

+- 6. Press the unlock control, then press the lock control.
+Note: The horn will chirp twice if autolock was deactivated or chirp twice then honk (two short and one long chirp) if autolock was activated. - 7.
+Press the power door unlock control and then the lock control again in order to toggle the Autolock/Relock states. - 8.
 Turn the ignition to OFF.
 The horn will chirp once to confirm the procedure is complete.